xmidt-org/fenrir/docs/getting_started.md

 ---
 title: Getting started
-sort_rank: 1
+sort_rank: 10
 ---

 # Getting started

 This is a sample to get our documentation system started.
-More will come later.
+For now, check out [Fenrir's repository](https://github.com/xmidt-org/fenrir#fenrir) for more information.